Course Offerings

 • Ancient Literature Elective, 3 credit hours from the following:

-• 606a – The Ancient Epic
+• ENGL 606a – The Ancient Epic

-• 606b – The Christian Epic
+• ENGL 606b – The Christian Epic

-• 606c – Greek Drama
+• ENGL 606c – Greek Drama

 • Modern Literature Elective, 3 credit hours from the following:

-• 607a – The English Novel
+• ENGL 607a – The English Novel

-• 607c – The Plays of Shakespeare
+• ENGL 607c – The Plays of Shakespeare

 • Philosophy, Religion, and Theology Elective, 3 credit hours from the following:

-• 610 – Introduction to Philosophy
+• PHIL 610 – Introduction to Philosophy

 • Political Elective, 3 credit hours from the following: